zygos/wd-material/prompts/6-quiz.md

 {{ MATERIAL }}
 """

-Write a 15 question quiz for the new topic with 3 - 5 rather challenging questions.
+Write a 15 question quiz for the new topic with 5 rather challenging questions.
 These questions should be creative, relevant to real-world web developer experience.
 Avoid trivial questions.

-Append the following to the quiz questions:
+Append the following to the quiz questions: a b c d options
+- Correct: { correct answer }
 - Topic: { The topic/subtopic that the question is about }
 - Difficulty: { Basic or Advanced }
 - Resource: { URL to the resource that the question is based on.
 Use only URLs in the material.
-You can reasonably assume that given resources reasonably cover most of the topics.
-Most of the time, CS50 resources will be used. }
+You can reasonably assume that given resources reasonably cover most of the topics. }